dasatcher/tilesRecorder/README.md

 npm -install

 This will install all dependencies for the application.
+Next, run:

+npm run build

+This will build the application into the public folder.
+Finally, run:

-Next, run: npm run start
+npm start

 This will run the application on localhost:3000

-Note: Running the application requires Tiles squares as well as the Tiles gateway application.
+Note: Using the application requires Tiles squares as well as the Tiles gateway application.